 For example, a 3/8-inch OD polyethylene tube will operate at 77 psi at 125°F, whereas a 5/8-inch OD polyethylene tube at the same temperature specifies a recommended working pressure of only 43 psi.
 Therefore, a 0.625-inch OD polypropylene tube would be recommended because that size tube will operate at up to 100 psi at 125°F. Polypropylene tube is more rigid than polyethylene and is designed for higher pressure and temperature.

 Do not design your system based on the minimum burst pressure rating in the application chart.
 The working pressure is typically one-third of the minimum burst pressure; use caution and confirm that you are specifying your tubing based on the recommended working pressure.
-If a change to polypropylene tube is required, it is very important to confirm compatibility with the tube fitting.
+If a change to a polypropylene tube is required, it is very important to confirm compatibility with the tube fitting.
 Some fittings are only rated for polyethylene tube, so use extra caution here.
-Additionally, a tube support is recommended for these types of tubing for maximum holding power where end loading, vibration or pressure spikes may occur.
-A good example of this would be where a solenoid valve in the system controls flow.
+Additionally, tube support is recommended for these types of tubing for maximum holding power where end loading, vibration or pressure spikes may occur.
+A good example of this would be where a solenoid valve in the system controls the flow.
 The opening and closing of the valve will create pressure spikes that could result in connection failure.

 What are the environmental conditions in and around the installation site?

 Let’s assume the installation is a casual dining restaurant where food is prepared along with water, soft drinks, ice, coffee and hot water for tea.
 POU water filtration is provided to improve aesthetics and eliminate taste and odor from a chlorinated municipal water source.
 This filtered water is supplied to the various fixtures and dispensers from this central filter.
 Each may require a different size supply-tube connection.
 In this case, the service line from the filter would be a 0.500- or 0.625-inch OD with 0.375- and 0.25-inch branch connections to the various connections.
-Careful attention to the routing of the tubing for this facility is important, not only for the protection of the quality of the water, but also for the safety of the kitchen and wait staff.
+Careful attention to the routing of the tubing for this facility is important, not only for the protection of the quality of the water but also for the safety of the kitchen and wait staff.
 In some areas, it may be necessary to run the tubing through a rigid [pipe] chase to protect the softer tubing from potential damage during routine activities in the restaurant.

 If the tubing is exposed to a continuously lighted area, it is advisable to use colored tubing to prevent light transmission into the water.
 Natural (clear) tubing is not recommended because light transmission into the water can allow algae growth, which would be a health code violation and would contribute to bad tasting water.